-Robert Fleisher attended the High School of Music and Art in New York City, graduated with honors from the University of Colorado at Boulder, and earned his M.M. and D.M.A. degrees in composition at the University of Illinois.
+Robert Fleisher attended the High School of Music and Art in New York City, graduated with honors from the University of Colorado at Boulder, and earned his M.M. and D.M.A. degrees in composition at the University of Illinois, studying with Ben Johnston, Salvatore Martirano, and Paul Zonn.
 The author of Twenty Israeli Composers (1997), he is also a contributing composer and essayist in Theresa Sauer’s Notations 21 (2009).
 His acoustic and electroacoustic music is regularly performed in the United States and has been heard in more than a dozen other countries.
-Recordings appear on Albany, Capstone, Centaur, Navona, PnOVA, Sarton, and SEAMUS labels.
+Recordings appear on Albany, Capstone, Centaur, Navona, Petrichor (forthcoming), PnOVA, Sarton, and SEAMUS labels.

 Describe your music

 “The highlight, however, is Gregory Beyer’s performance of Robert Fleisher’s ‘Maniondala’ for solo MalletKAT.
 It is a combination of prerecorded performances from different Fleisher works and several battery sounds from the malletKAT.
 Much of what the soloist plays relates to the other new works on the album, either through motivic materials or the soundscape.
 This makes it an appropriate ending to an impressive percussion release.”

 -- Kyle Cherwinski, Review of “Long Roll,” University of Illinois Percussion Ensemble (Albany Records), in Percussive Notes Vol. 56, No. 2 (May 2018): 66.